 To the west of Calcutts Road, a series of tracks meander across the valley sides providing access to over a dozen dwellings largely hidden from the public highway.
-Coupled with the collection of sheds and outbuildings that surround some of them, they convey an ambience of organic and unplanned development.
+Coupled with the ram-shackled collection of sheds and outbuildings that surround some of them, they convey an ambience of organic and unplanned development.
 Beneath the extensions, additions and new conservatories most are simple red brick cottages.

-Church Road, Jackfield
+Church Road, Jackfield (Area C)

 The area of Church Road adjacent to the Craven Dunnill Tile Works and the Church forms a distinct cluster of buildings although they never quite form a coherent whole in respect of a unified street scene.
 The Tile Works themselves dominate the area in respect of their scale although the Church and former school are also significant buildings.
-The Church, in particular, stands out, with its decorative tile roof, polychromatic brickwork and distinctive turret.
+The Church, in particular, stands out, with its decorative tile roof, polychromatic brickwork and distinctive turret, and use of decorative tiles floor and wall tiles on the interior - almost entirely products of the nearby brick and tile works and thereby a clever corporate product "catalogue".